-8.2 The monitoring period, from April 2020 to March 2021, was significantly affected by the COVID 19 pandemic.
-Government announcements included avoiding all unnecessary travel and the pandemic has had a significant effect on how people travel have travelled and used transportation.

-8.3 Bus (Arriva) patronage has been in decline over many years.
-In 2020/21, bus (Arriva) patronage fell significantly to 1,256,940, from 3,353,031 in 2019/20.
-This sharp decline coincides with the introduction of COVID 19 travel restrictions and advice to work from home so is not directly comparable with declines experienced in previous years.
-The Council will continue to promote sustainable forms of transport to stem the decline in the use of these modes of transport.

-8.4 According to Office of Rail and Road estimates of station uses in 2020/21 there were 251,348 entries and exits of passengers in the eight stations in Redcar & Cleveland, a significant decrease from 953,986 in 2019/20 and reflective of the pandemic and ongoing travel restrictions.
+- 8.2 Bus (Arriva) patronage has been in decline over many years.
+In 2020/21, bus (Arriva) patronage fell significantly to 1,256,940 due to the introduction of COVID 19 travel restrictions and advice to work from home.
+The bus patronage has bounced back to 2.3m in 2021/22, but still far short of 3.35m in 2019/20 (pre-Covid).
+The Council will continue to promote sustainable forms of transport to stem the decline in the use of these modes of transport. - 8.3 According to Office of Rail and Road estimates of station uses in 2021/22 there were 819,956 entries and exits of passengers in the nine stations in Redcar & Cleveland, a significant increase from 251,348 in 2020/21 and reflective of the pandemic and ongoing travel restrictions.
 Prior to this period entries and exits had increased year on year.
-Rail services to British Steel Redcar were suspended in December 2019.

-8.5 The Joint Travel Needs Assessment, a technical assessment of the transport networks in the borough and neighbouring Middlesbrough, identified that key road junctions in the borough will need improving if future travel needs are to be met.
-Design work has been undertaken for the Swan's Corner Roundabout Improvement Scheme, due to commence construction in January.
-Design work has also been undertaken for a traffic light improvement scheme at the Normanby Road / Normanby High Street junction but construction work on this will not commence until summer 2022.

-8.6 The Council continues to work with the Tees Valley Combined Authority and other partners to bring forward improvements.
+Rail services to British Steel Redcar were suspended in December 2019. - 8.4 The Joint Travel Needs Assessment, a technical assessment of the transport networks in the borough and neighbouring Middlesbrough, identified that key road junctions in the borough will need improving if future travel needs are to be met.
+The Council continues to work with the Tees Valley Combined Authority and other partners to bring forward improvements.
 Implementation of the Local Transport Plan and Local Plan will help to create sustainable and active communities, including through improving safety and health.

-In 2020/21, 3km of path was improved at Guisborough Walkway.
+8 Transport and community infrastructure

-8.7 The number of people killed or seriously injured in traffic accidents decreased from 51 in 2019 to 48 in 2020.
-This is a similar number to recent years following a drop in the number of people killed or seriously injured in 2018.
+8.5 The number of people killed or seriously injured in traffic accidents increased from 50 in 2020/21 to 52 in 2021/22.
+This is a similar number to recent years.